snowlance7/SCP956/ThunderStore/README.md

 - When shrunk player uses terminal, cant see the full screen
 - When player is *overhealed* and takes damage, resets health to 100 rather than taking off damage amount
 - When player loses their hands from SCP-330, their hands are still visible
+- Bugs out when landing on a moon

 ## Support and Feedback